Table of Contents

 They don’t affect the frontend checkout page experience since this information is not displayed publicly.
 Furthermore, if you don’t need any of the core fields, feel free to hide them or make them non-required for submitting.

-However, you can’t mark the Email field as non-required because it’s crucial for recording a booking and communication with the guest.
+However, you can’t mark the Email field as non-required because it’s crucial for recording a booking and communicating with the guest.

 Let’s now list the options you can customize for all default fields.
 They are completely the same as for the new fields.
 You can modify: